LuisPassosRamos/IoT-Management-System/README.md

 ## 📄 Licença

-Este projeto é open source e está disponível sob a licença MIT.
+Este projeto está disponível sob a licença MIT.

 ---

-**Desenvolvido com 💚 para o IFBA - Instituto Federal da Bahia**